Shane MacGowan’s cause of death revealed as world mourns Pogues frontman

 Pogues frontman is being remembered by fans, friends and admirers from around the world

-The world is mourning the death of Pogues frontman Shane MacGowan, the artist behind songs from “Fairytale of New York” to “The Old Main Drag”, who died this week aged 65.
+The world is mourning the death of Pogues frontman Shane MacGowan, the artist behind songs such as “Fairytale of New York” and “The Old Main Drag”.

+Clarke said that MacGowan, 65, died from pneumonia, according to The New York Times.

 The news of his death was confirmed by his wife, Irish journalist and author Victoria Mary Clarke, who said in a statement on 30 November: “Shane will always be the light that I hold before me and the measure of my dreams and the love of my life”.